vincenzoargese/vimrc/README.md

 ## Introduction

+Welcome to my `.vimrc` project!
+This configuration file is designed to provide an efficient, customizable, and powerful environment for developers and system administrators.
+It supports a wide range of programming languages and includes features to optimize editing, coding, and navigating in ViM.

+**Special Feature**: This `.vimrc` includes the `QBColor` theme, inspired by QBasic for nostalgic fans of the 90s.
+However, the default theme is `One Dark`, which resembles GitHub's style for a more modern and comfortable development experience.

 The goal of this configuration is to have a powerful and customizable editor capable of meeting the needs of:

 - **Developers**: with support for C, C++, Python, HTML, CSS, and JavaScript.
 - **System Administrators**: for quick and comfortable editing of configuration files on Linux and macOS systems.
+- **Github and Copilot**:

 I revised this configuration to overcome some issues with `YouCompleteMe` on Debian 12 stable and to make it even more complete and versatile.